VioletGiraffe/cppcheck-vs-addin/README.md

 **<a href="https://github.com/VioletGiraffe/cppcheck-vs-addin/releases/latest">Get the latest release</a>**

-NOTE: The add-in does not deploy CppCheck executable.
-Please, go to [Cppcheck](http://cppcheck.sourceforge.net/) webiste, download the installer and install it before first use of the add-in.
+NOTE: The add-in does not deploy Cppcheck executable.
+Please, go to [Cppcheck](http://cppcheck.sourceforge.net/) website, download the installer and install it before first use of the add-in.
 The add-in then may prompt for location of the `cppcheck.exe`.

 ### Contributors